drghirlanda/alex/Manual.md

 quotes will result in errors.
 (This comes from the PEBL function that reads CSV files.)

-The above file describes an experiment with two phases.
+The above Phases.csv file describes an experiment with two phases.
 Each line describes one type of trial that occurs in a phase.
 There are, for example two kinds of trials in phase 1, specifying 20 presentations of each of two stimuli, R and W (for 'red' and 'white').
 R will be rewarded 90% of the time, W only 10%.
 In phase 2, stimulus P ('pink') is presented five times.
 When the experiment is run, R and W trials will be intermixed randomly because they all pertain to phase 1.
 P trials on the other hand, will be performed in phase 2 after all phase 1 trials have been run.

+**Note:** Phases are run in the order they are defined, not in their numerical or alphabetical orde (thus you can use descriptive names like Training, Testing, etc).
+To tell the whole truth, phases are run in the order in which their *first* stimuli are defined.
+For example, a Phases file containing:

+- Phases.csv:

+        Phase Stimulus Presentations Reward
+        1     R        20            0.9
+        2     P        5             0
+        1     W        20            0.1

+is equivalent to the previous one.
+However, the file:

+- Phases.csv:

+        Phase Stimulus Presentations Reward
+        2     P        5             0
+        1     R        20            0.9
+        1     W        20            0.1

+would run phase 2 before phase 1.

-How does alex know that R, W, and P represent red, white and pink squares?
+In these Phases.csv files, how does alex know that R, W, and P represent red, white and pink squares?
 This information is contained in the Stimuli.csv file, which might look like this:

 - Stimuli.csv: